 - is of average or above average intelligence overall, or in a number of cognitive areas

 - has a combination of mild, moderate or severe learning difficulties

 - is between 6 and 17-years-old

-- does not suffer from emotional or behavioural disorders that affect his or her ability to participate in the Arrowsmith Program
+- does not have emotional or behavioural disorders that affect his or her ability to participate in the Arrowsmith Program

 - does not have acquired brain injury or severe intellectual or cognitive disorders (universal global delay, developmental delay, Down Syndrome, Autism, or Pervasive Developmental Disorder) that affect his or her ability to participate in the Arrowsmith Program

 If this sounds like your child, please review the program options for Eaton Arrowsmith.

 You’ve struggled in school throughout your life.
 You needed a lot of support from family and friends to graduate from high school.

 Now you’ve started a college or university program and feel overwhelmed by the workload and your new responsibilities.

 Or maybe you’re already working and find yourself having a hard time understanding social situations or instructions from bosses, customers and coworkers.